Linear programming on the Stiefel manifold: Sufficient global optimality conditions based on local information

-In this section, we regard \eqref{eq:LP_s} as a nonlinear programming problem, and focus on studying whether the local necessary optimality conditions could guarantee global optimality.
+In this section, we regard \eqref{eq:LP_s} as an NLP problem, and focus on studying whether local necessary optimality conditions could guarantee global optimality.

-We have revealed hidden convexity of \eqref{eq:LP_s} when $p\le n-k$ in the previous section.
+We have revealed hidden convexity of \eqref{eq:LP_s} when $p\le n-k$ in previous sections.
 However, as shown by the following example, it does not mean that any local minimizer of \eqref{eq:LP_s} is globally optimal. \begin{example} Consider an instance of \eqref{eq:LP_s} with $p=1$, $n=2$ and $k=1$:

-It is not difficult to verify that $(0, 1)^T$ is the unique global minimizer, and $(0, -1)^T$ is a local non-global minimizer. \end{example}
+It is not difficult to verify that $(0, 1)^T$ is the unique global minimizer, and $(0, -1)^T$ is a local nonglobal minimizer. \end{example}

 As a well-known result, if the KKT condition holds and the corresponding Lagrangian function is convex with respect to the primal variables, then the global optimality holds.
-For completeness, we present the corresponding result for \eqref{eq:LP_s} with a detailed proof. \begin{lemma} Let $X^* \in E_{n,p,k}$.
+For completeness, we present the corresponding result for \eqref{eq:LP_s} with a detailed proof in the Appendix. \begin{lemma} Let $X^* \in E_{n,p,k}$.
 If there exist $\lambda_i\in\R$ for $i=1, \cdots, k$ and $\Lambda\succeq 0$ such that